 Cook Islands Trust vs. Jersey Trust

 Jersey trusts are built for wealth management.
 Cook Islands trusts are built for asset protection.
-Both are governed by statutes enacted in 1984, but the two laws were written with fundamentally different objectives and produce fundamentally different outcomes when a creditor tries to reach trust assets.
+Both jurisdictions enacted trust statutes in 1984, but the two laws serve different purposes and produce different outcomes when a creditor tries to reach trust assets.

-A U.S. person whose primary goal is protecting liquid assets from creditors, lawsuits, or judgment enforcement needs a jurisdiction whose statute was designed to resist those attacks.
-Jersey’s Trusts (Jersey) Law 1984 was not.
-The Cook Islands International Trusts Act was.
+A U.S. person whose primary goal is protecting liquid assets from creditors or judgment enforcement needs a jurisdiction whose statute was designed to resist those attacks.
+Jersey’s trust law was not.
+The Cook Islands trust statute was.

 Attorneys Jon Alper and Gideon Alper